AnandhuA/Musiq/README.md

 # Music App 🎵

-This is a Flutter-based music app that fetches and plays music files stored in Firebase Storage.
-The app utilizes BLoC state management
+This Flutter-based music app utilizes BLoC for state management and integrates with the JioSaavn API to fetch and display music content and play music
 ## Features

-- **Firebase Integration**: The app connects to Firebase Storage to fetch and stream music files.
+- API Integration: Fetch and display music content from the JioSaavn API.
-- **BLoC State Management**: Uses BLoC (Business Logic Component) for efficient state management and separation of concerns.
+- BLoC State Management: Uses BLoC (Business Logic Component) for efficient state management and separation of concerns.
-- **Music Playback**: Supports playing and pausing
+- Music Playback: Supports playing and pausing
 ## Getting Started

 ### Requirements